Passover or Easter - which should I celebrate?

 Second Passover and the next 40 years

-The account of Israel’s second Passover ( a year after leaving Egypt) is found in Numbers chapter 9:1-5.
-This Passover was only 2 days after the dedication of the new tabernacle and altar.
+The account of Israel’s second Passover ( a year after leaving Egypt) is found in Numbers chapter 9:1-5.and Numbers 9:11 This Passover was only 2 days after the dedication of the new tabernacle and altar.
 And they kept the Passover in the first month, on the 14th day of the month at dusk (between sunset and dark), at the beginning of the 14th; not at the end.
 The scriptural record of Israel’s second Passover shows NO CHANGE in the time or manner of the observance.
 It was just like recorded in Exodus 12.
 The scriptural account makes it clear that all the requirements of Exodus 12 were still to be kept.
 It also included NOT breaking any of the lamb’s bones (Ex 12:46 ).
 Can you see that one pointing forward to when the Romans broke the leg bones of the two thieves but not of Jesus.
-This Passover as well as the next forty, before they occupied the land of Caanan and built houses, was still performed in each individual tent; not in the tabernacle, which handled the daily sacrifices.
+This Passover, as well as the next forty, before they occupied the land of Caanan and built houses, was still performed in each individual tent; not in the tabernacle, which handled the daily sacrifices.
 After they occupied the promised land, the Passover was still observed in their houses.
 There is no record, scriptural or historical, of a tabernacle-centered Passover during this time period.
 God did not require that the Passover lambs be sacrificed at the tabernacle.
 Philo, a Jewish historian, confirms that the Passover lambs were slain at the houses of the Jews during the first century AD before the destruction of the temple in AD 70.
 On this day the whole nation performs the sacred rites and acts as a priest.

 However, from the time of the second Passover to Jesus’ day, and forward, the Pharisees did make changes from God’s commands and they did also institute a temple Passover.
 These were man’s changes, not God’s changes.
 God doesn’t change.
 Let’s look at some of these changes.